credativUK/redmine_image_clipboard_paste/README.md

 ## Compatibility

-The latest version of this plugin is only tested with Redmine 2.3.x.
+The latest version of this plugin is tested with Redmine 3.3.2.

-Browser compatibility will be an issue since it is making use of the FileAPI which is still a working draft at time of writing and each browser has it's own implementation of this.

-Paste is only supported by WebKit based browsers.
 Drag and drop should be supported by all modern browsers, tested with Chrome, Firefox and IE.

 ## License